jgyates/genmon/README.md

     # default False)
     displayunknown = False

-    # This option enables (when True) using and alternate method for writing the
+    # (optional) This option enables (when True) using and alternate method for writing
-    # exercise time.
+    # the exercise time.
 Some version of the Evolution firmware only support the legacy
     # method of writing the exercise time.
 The legacy method is a bit more convoluted
     # and the current implementation may result in the exercise time being off by one
     # or two minutes from the request set value. (optional, default False).
 Note
-    # this option is forced True if evolutioncontroller = False (e.g. use legacy
+    # this option is forced True if a Nexus controller is detected or selected.
-    # exercise write if using a Nexus controller).
-When using this method the exercise
+    # (e.g. use legacy exercise write if using a Nexus controller).
+When using this
-    # time must be at least three minutes or more from the current generator time.
+    # method the exercise time must be at least three minutes or more from the current
+    # generator time.
-    uselegacysetexercise = False
+    #uselegacysetexercise = False

+    # (optional).
+The software will auto-detect the conlroller type.
+The auto-detect
+    # can be overridden with this setting.
+True for Evolution controller, False for
+    # Nexus Controller.
+    #evolutioncontroller = True

 ## Configuring mymail.py